-Close to the city center, the sandy beach of Koum Kapi and the Old Venetian Harbor we offer led and Mysore classes for practitioners that wish to continue as well as deepen their practice while on holiday.
+Close to the city center, the sandy beach of Koum Kapi and the Old Venetian Harbour we offer Led and Mysore classes for practitioners that wish to continue as well as deepen their practice while on holiday.

-Visitors from abroad are welcome to join our classes from Monday to Friday, also for those that would like to have a daily practice we can set it as a personal retreat while their staying in Chania.
+Visitors from abroad are welcome to join our classes, also for those that would like to have a daily practice we can set it as a personal class while their staying in Chania.

 A few words about our aproach on teaching.

-Our practice methods are based on the steps of Asthanga Yoga.
+Our practice methods are based on the steps of Asthanga Vinyasa Yoga.